jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

     ![A demo of instantiating an extension project from the official template](../assets/images/init-from-template.gif)

-3. List out the files that were created (`ls -la` or `tree -a` are good options)
+2. List out the files that were created (`ls -la` or `tree -a` are good options)

-4. Install the extension in development mode
+3. Install the extension in development mode

     ```bash
-    # Create and activate a virtualenv
-    uv venv .venv
-    source .venv/bin/activate

     # Install package in development mode
-    uv pip install --editable ".[dev,test]"
+    pip install --editable ".[dev,test]"

     # Install the frontend and backend components of the extension in development mode:
     jupyter labextension develop . --overwrite